galaxyproject/training-material/learning-pathways/jupyter-based-teaching.md

 title: Jupyter-based teaching
 type: use
 description: |
-  An introduction to Jupyter-based teaching and Jupyter customization.
+  An introduction to Jupyter-based teaching and JupyterLab customization.

 editorial_board:
 - mittler-works